Hamo45746/Team-Terminator/src/metr4202_ximea_ros/README.md

 ## Introduction
 This tutorial is provided as guidelines for setting up the given Ximea cameras with ROS.

-There will be three steps to this tutorial:
+There will be four steps to this tutorial:
-- Step 1: Install the ROS Ximea Package
+- Step 1: Install the ROS Ximxea Package
 - Step 2: Camera Calibration
 - Step 3: Setup the ArUco Tag Detection Library

 **Note:**
 - **This can be done on any Ubuntu 20.04 system with IO/USB access.**
+- **You cannot run the Ximea Camera on Construct/ROSjects or WSL.**
 - **You should run this natively, on the RPi4 or on a dual booted machine.**
 - **You will need to see the GUI for the calibration part of the tutorial.**
 - **Do not login with root, as this will affect your permissions.**